derRaab/circular-reference-js/README.md

 ## Install

-`npm install circular-reference` or use your preferred package manager.
+`npm i circular-reference` or use your preferred package manager.

 ## How to use